IluyemiJoy/Bank-Churn-Analysis-using-PowerBI/README.md

  <h3>•	Problem Statement</h3>

   The bank is experiencing an alarming trend: growing number of customers are closing their accounts and leaving.
-This project aims to **Uncover the secret patterns** behind customer churn by analyzing demographics, customer behaviour and interactions to answer th critical question: **“Why are customers ghosting our bank?”
+This project aims to **Uncover the secret patterns** behind customer churn by analyzing demographics, customer behaviour and interactions to answer the critical question: **“Why are customers ghosting our bank?”**

   <h3>•	Objective:</h3>